MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Introduction

 \section{Introduction}

-The evolution of vehicular networks \cite{8300313}, commonly known as vehicle-to-everything (V2X), has been marked by continuous developments in communication and transportation technologies.
-Originally conceived as a means of improving vehicle safety through the exchange of information between vehicles and the infrastructure, research expanded into areas such as cooperative driving, advanced scenarios to support automated driving, and the integration of vehicle networks with emerging technologies such as 5G and beyond \cite{9497103} and the Internet of Things (IoT) \cite{9740504}.
-Today, as the potential of connected autonomous vehicles promises to redefine the future of private and public transportation, the evolution of vehicular networks research continues apace, particularly with regard to cybersecurity issues\cite{guan2022overview}
+The evolution of vehicular networks \cite{8300313}, commonly known as vehicle-to-everything (V2X), has been marked by continuous developments in communication, transportation, and consumer technologies.
+Originally conceived as a means of improving vehicle safety through the exchange of information between vehicles and the infrastructure, research expanded to include more advanced scenarios such as cooperative, automated driving and more consumer-centric applications such as in-vehicle infotainment systems, personalized mobility experiences, and seamless connectivity with consumer personal devices \cite{R2023100638}.
+This evolution has been accelerated by the integration of emerging technologies like 5G and beyond \cite{9497103} and the Internet of Things (IoT) \cite{9740504}, which enable more sophisticated, consumer-oriented services.

+Today, as the potential of connected autonomous vehicles promises to reshape the landscape of personal and public transportation, the evolution of vehicular networks research continues apace, focusing on enhancing consumer experiences.
+This includes addressing network security challenges \cite{guan2022overview}, enabling a reliable and secure experience within the intelligent transportation scene.